7 Things You Should Bring on Vacation to St. Augustine

 Florida may be the Sunshine State, but that doesn’t excuse us from the occasional afternoon torrential downpours.
 And St. Augustine's ancient city grid doesn't offer the best in drainage, often leaving huge puddles on our narrow European-style streets.
 As long as you have rain boots and an umbrella, you can wait out the 15-minute showers and continue enjoying the majestic city of St. Augustine.
 While you're at it, pack yourself some flip-flops for the beach and comfortable shoes for long strolls up and down St. George Street — you'll thank us later.

 3. Reusable Shopping Bag

-This will help consolidate your many shopping bags while downtown.
+This will help consolidate your many shopping bags while downtown or at the outlets.
 There are 50+ boutiques in the historic district, so don’t limit your shopping spree in St. Augustine by weighing yourself down with multiple bags.

 You may have already packed the sunscreen, but if you’re with a large group, make sure you pack A LOT.
 Also, make sure you carry it around with you.
 People who burn are usually the ones who only apply one coat in the morning.
 It’s very important to re-apply sunscreen in Florida.

 Guess what — Florida is kind of hot.
 Especially in the summer months where temperatures average a high of between 88 and 90 degrees.
 Luckily, St. Augustine is equipped for warmer weather with shady spots, a breezy bayfront, and public water fountains located throughout downtown.
 If you want to stay hydrated on vacation, make sure to bring a water bottle that you can refill throughout the day.